 Eleven and twelve year old children on JEP create REAL businesses and make real sales.
 They invest in their businesses and reap the rewards.

-Since 2010, over 100,000 children have created their own classroom businesses with JEP – all over the island of Ireland and more recently in London, England.
+Since 2010, over 112,000 children have created their own classroom businesses with JEP – all over the island of Ireland and more recently in London, England and Xamien, China.

 INSPIRING ENTREPRENEURSHIP